tsnpe/l5pc/docs/config.md

 - temper_xo: Used only if `replace_nan_values=True`.
 Then, if `temper_xo=True`, we set
   those features of `xo` which have too many NaN values (according to `nan_fraction_threshold_to_exclude`) to the replacement value
+- data_path: only used if `model=="pyloric"`.
+Then, this path is the path to the simulations that are used to train.
+- simulation_loaded_from_id: Allows to train on a different id than the id of the data.
+This can be useful for SNPE-C (because it works for any proposal).

 ### Evaluation